escarti/terransible-aws/README.md

 5. Connect to container

+## ONLY AFTER BUILDING (first time)

-7. Create a profile to manage AWS
+1. Create a profile to manage AWS

     ``aws configure --profile superhero``